simon-sct139/IM2NP-Internship-Phase-Change-Memories/README.md

 **Repository Summary:** This repository documents the methodology and skills developed during my research internship on the numerical modeling of laser-induced heating in phase-change memory (PCM) structures.
 The project was conducted at the **Institute of Materials, Microelectronics and Nanosciences of Provence (IM2NP)** in collaboration with **STMicroelectronics**.

-**Note on Confidentiality:** The specific details of the material stack, geometric parameters, and simulation files are the intellectual property of IM2NP and STMicroelectronics and are not disclosed here.
+**Note on Confidentiality:** The specific details of the material stack, geometric parameters, and simulation files are the intellectual property of IM2NP.
 This portfolio serves to illustrate the technical approach and competencies gained.

 ---